DemsarMa/osu-dnp/README.md

 ## Feedback

 Have you found an issue?
-Report it [here](https://github.com/DemsarMa/git-watcher-builder/issues), or you can DM me on Discord: `MtkoGaming_TW#0001`
+Report it by DMing me on Discord: `MtkoGaming_TW#0001`

 ## Contributing